 g.
 State agencies should provide child care facilities for their employees’ children.

 h.
-In order for the legislature to understand the importance of these proposals and provide necessary support, efforts must be made to educate them about the importance of quality child care.
+In order for the legislature to understand the importance of these proposals and provide the necessary support, efforts must be made to educate them about the importance of quality child care.

 i.
 Services and policies that ensure that all children are free from abuse and neglect.

 k.
-Services and policies that ensure timely, permanent and appropriate placement for children in State custody and ensure timely placement in pre-adoptive homes.
+Services and policies that ensure timely, permanent, and appropriate placement for children in State custody and ensure timely placement in pre-adoptive homes.